ChrisK91/chrisk91.github.io/content/post/2018-04-28-Adding-Hint-fields-in-Anki.md

 ---
-blurb: Ever wondered how you can add a hint in Anki, for the time when you just can't remember an answer?
+summary: Ever wondered how you can add a hint in Anki, for the time when you just can't remember an answer?
 It's rather simple with some basic CSS and JavaScript
 comments: true
 date: "2018-04-28T00:00:00Z"